sunnybangale/GithubPages/index.md

 ### Welcome!!
 Hello Folks!
-I am Sunny Bangale, a Bachelor of Engineering Graduate from Pune, India.
+I am Sunny Bangale, a MS in CS student at UT Dallas.
 I believe in a balance of academics and non scholastic activities an important factor to enhance one's all round personality.
 Apart from being a developer and a programming enthusiast, I am a photographer, artist, singer and a music lover.
 View my projects on Github.
 Hope you like them....

 ### My Objective